 Also, in the case of a foreign individual, if he/she is tax resident of a country that has signed a double tax treaty with Romania, then the provisions of that specific tax treaty will have to be observed.
 Now let’s dive in, to see how these rules work in practice.

 If an individual is considered Romanian tax resident, he is fully subject to taxation for his worldwide income under the Romanian laws.
 Worldwide income includes any type of personal income, from any country of source (both from Romania or from other country).

-If an individual is considered non-resident for tax purposes, then he will be subject to taxation in Romania only for the income gained from Romanian sources – e.g. salary income from activities rendered on Romanian territory, dividends received from Romanian companies, rental income gained from rental of Romanian property, etc.
+If an individual is considered non-resident for tax purposes, then he will be subject to taxation in Romania only for the income gained from Romanian sources.
+In the example given above, this will be only the salary income generated from activities rendered on Romanian territory.

 How do I know if I am a tax resident of Romania or non-resident?